smart-data-lake/sdl-visualization/USER_GUIDE.md

 ## Include statefiles
 You can create a folder in `/scripts` and put all the statefiles you want to analyse inside of it.
 ## Generate the database
 To do so you can run the python script `script/generate_json_from_statefile.py`.
 You will be prompted to enter the name of the folder where your statefiles reside.
-Once you provided the name of the folder the script will bundle the statefiles in one json that will serve as database
+Once you provided the name of the folder the script will bundle the statefiles in one json that will serve as database.
+The database will be saved in the folder `scripts/outputs` and its name has format ``
 # Running the json-server
 You know should have installed the node dependencies.
 You can the run the following command to serve the database your created in the previous step:
 ````